christinali1017/Algorithm/README.md

 ![completetree](https://wishyouhappy.github.io/pictures/completetree.png)

 For a complete tree, it's easier to find the height of a tree or subtree.
 We can divide the count work into two parts.
-COunt the nodes in the left subtree and count the node in the right subtree, then sum them.
+Count the nodes in the left subtree and count the node in the right subtree, then sum them.

 How can we determine how many nodes to add?

-In the figure above, we can first check if height of subtree root at 2 is equal tp height of subtree rooted at 3.
+In the figure above, we can first check if height of subtree root at 2 is equal to height of subtree rooted at 3.
 There are two cases:

 - 1) If it doesn't equal, then we know that right subtree's last level is empty.
 So we add 2 ^ (height of right subtree) - 1 + 1(parent).
 And go to the left subtree. **Note that in this case, the right subtree is full, but its height is 1 smaller than the height of the left subtree.